-10. How much funding is available for this program?
+13. How much funding is available for this program?

-There is \$2,407,000 (GST exclusive) available for the 2020-21 financial year.
+There is \$2,505,000 (GST exclusive) available for the 2021-22 financial year.

-11. How much funding can I apply for?
+14. How much funding can I apply for?

-The grant opportunity will consider applications under two grant categories: Small Grants (up to a maximum of \$20,000 per grant) or Large Grants (from \$20,001 to a maximum of \$150,000).
+The grant opportunity will consider applications under 2 grant categories: small grants (up to a maximum of \$50,000 per grant) or large grants (from \$50,001 to a maximum of \$150,000).

-You may only apply for one grant per stream per funding opportunity (one Small Grant application, or one Large Grant application), to maximise the number of organisations and communities benefiting from the program.
+You may only apply for one grant (one small grantsm application, or one large grant application), to maximise the number of organisations and communities benefiting from the program.

-Small Grants
+Small grants

-Small Grants of up to \$20,000 are available for local, community-based projects and activities.
+Small grants of up to \$50,000 are available for local, community-based projects and activities.
 These grants are for practical projects and activities that support safe, accessible environments for veterans and their families to enable social connection and positive engagement to improve wellbeing.
-The vast majority of grants offered under the 2020-21 grant opportunity will be for Small Grants.
+The vast majority of grants offered under the 2021-22 grant opportunity will be for small grants.
+Applicants for small grants will be required to submit a succinct outline of their proposal against the nominated assessment criteria.

-Large Grants
+Large grants

-At the discretion of the decision maker, a small number of Large Grants of up to \$150,000 are available for projects that deliver wellbeing support services and activities of broad-scale benefit to the veteran community.
+At the discretion of the decision maker, a small number of large grants from \$50,001 and up to a maximum of \$150,000 per grant are available for projects that deliver wellbeing support services and activities of broad-scale benefit to the veteran community.
+Applicants for large grants will need to provide more detailed information about their proposal against the nominated assessment criteria to justify the higher funding amount requested and enable assessment of their applications.